toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_welcome_party.md

 - Please have your dinner before the party, we only prepare party appetizers.
 - The minimum order is NTD$200.
 - **Please feel free to join Welcome Party, no matter what you come to COSCUP x KCD Taiwan 2022 or not.**
+- You can share the Welcome Party info. for your friends at [here](https://blog.coscup.org/2022/07/2022open-source-and-winewelcome-party.html).
 - If you are the sponsor, please contact the **Sponsorship Team** for the free beer ticket.
 {% if admin_link %}{% else %}
 - [Subscribe the COSCUP newspaper](https://secretary.coscup.org/subscribe/coscup) to receive important reminders and exciting activities.